ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 - Immutable to guarantee integrity,
 - Resilient to support reliable impersonation and delegation in distributed environments.

-### Non-Human as Target Identity
+### Non-Human as Subject identity

-If the target identity itself is non-human — such as an autonomous agent or machine — the same principles apply.
+If the subject identity itself is non-human — such as an autonomous agent or machine — the same principles apply.
 The identity must be authenticated and explicitly authorized to act within the intended scope, either independently or on behalf of another identity.

 ### Role of ZTAuth*